casualcore/casual/middleware/binding/readme.md

 * COBOL

-As we do not support running casual on Windows, and we don't have any plans for doing so in the near future, .NET bindings is only going to happen if we target .NET core for linux and OS X.
+As we do not support running casual on Windows, and we don't have any plans for doing so in the near future, .NET bindings are only going to happen if we target .NET core for linux and OS X.